Sterben624/music-box-bluepill/README.md

   reference repo built specifically to work through these quirks before bringing the setup into this project.

+## Known quirks / troubleshooting notes

+- **PN532 repeated-scan instability**: initial diagnosis pointed to protocol issues (InSelect/InRelease misuse, wait_ready timeout too short for InListPassiveTarget) — both were real bugs and got fixed. *Possible* additional/root cause: the tag was placed very close to the reader antenna, which can distort the response at close range.
+Not confirmed — worth testing tag placement distance if the issue resurfaces after the protocol fixes.

 ## Note

 This README was drafted with the help of Claude, after the PlatformIO /